 As we turned down the last road and saw their sign, my heart started pounding, we were there...

 I have watched GHF for several years and keep up with them on their Website and Facebook page.
 Since learning and knowing about them, we made the trip but “Why Glen Highland Farm?
-Please read the link below, and in their own words, you will get a feel for what I am about to tell you from a first-hand view...and meet Lillie Goodrich the founder, and as we heard about “Luke” the dog that started it all, my life began to change before me…
+What I am about to tell you is from a first-hand view...and meet Lillie Goodrich the founder, and “Luke” the dog that started it all, my life began to change before me…

 |A placard on the front fence...|